dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 In this tutorial, we learned how to create complex widgets by composing simpler widgets together.
 We also got a first-hand look at how Dojo 2's reactive programming style allows an application's state to be centralized, simplifying data validation and synchronization tasks.
 Finally, we saw a couple of the widgets that come in Dojo 2's widgets package and learned how they address many common use cases while providing support for theming, internationalization, and accessibility.

+If you would like, you can download the completed [demo application](../assets/005_form_widgets-finished.zip) from this tutorial.

-In the [next tutorial](../comingsoon.html), we will wrap up this series by learning how to take a completed Dojo 2 application and prepare it for deployment to production.
+In [Deploying to production](../006_deploying_to_production/), we will wrap up this series by learning how to take a completed Dojo 2 application and prepare it for deployment to production.

 {% section 'last' %}